5 Problems With The Springfield XD That You Should Know About

 1. Magazine Issues

-In regards to the XD series, the magazine is made out of a thin sheet metal.
-The magazine feed lips are known to bend very easily which causes issues like failure-to-feed, poor seating of the magazine, and similar malfunctions.
+In the case of the XD series, the magazine is constructed from thin sheet metal.
+This thinness makes the magazine prone to bending, particularly the feed lips.
+Bent feed lips can lead to issues such as failure-to-feed, improper seating of the magazine, and other malfunctions.

 2. Grip Safety